Terms of use

 • Data necessary for processing invoices such as VAT number, bank account details, business register number;

-• Data relating to your attendance of events and interests;
+• Data relating to your attendance of events and interests

 • Data provided to Industrious during the processing of your case/file;